BJP planning to create disturbances in Bengal to defame state before 2024 polls: Mamata | Politics

 West Bengal Chief Minister Mamata Banerjee on Thursday alleged in the assembly that the opposition BJP was planning to create disturbances by creating division among the people to show the state in a bad light before next year's general elections.

-She claimed that the saffron party has also planned to fund ''any party that can divide the votes of the Trinamool Congress''.
+She claimed that the saffron party also plans to fund ''any party that can divide the votes of the Trinamool Congress''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)